cta-observatory/ctapipe/docs/user-guide/tools/index.rst

   Calculate gamma/hadron and direction cuts (e.g. for IRF calculation).
 * `ctapipe-compute-irf <ctapipe.tools.compute_irf.IrfTool>`: Calculate an IRF with or without applying a direction cut and optionally benchmarks.
+* `ctapipe-create-dl3 <ctapipe.tools.create_dl3.DL3Tool>`: Create a DL3 file (gamma-like events and IRFs) from a DL2 file and an IRF fits file
 * `ctapipe-store-astropy-cache <ctapipe.tools.store_astropy_cache.main>`: Store astropy downloadable data in a given directory.
 Useful to run ctapipe in clusters where worker nodes might not have internet access.